- The Academic Program

 The Student Government is composed of elected student representatives from each class, at-large representatives and class presidents and vice-presidents.
 The objectives and responsibilities of the student government are: maintaining open communications between faculty, administration and students; providing an opportunity for students to enhance the life of the school; and organizing student participation in the life of the community.

-Student Government consists of the following elected officers: president (elected by the upper school students); president, vice-president, secretary/treasurer from each class; one elected representative from each class; three at-large members elected by the entire upper school student population - one of whom will be elected by voting members as vice president of Student Government and another secretary/treasurer of Student Government.
+Student Government consists of the following elected officers: president (elected by upper school students); president, vice president, secretary/treasurer from each class; one elected representative from each class; three at-large members elected by the entire upper school student population - one of whom will be elected by voting members as vice president of Student Government and another secretary/treasurer of Student Government.

-The purpose of the Youth In Government program is to prepare high school students for responsible leadership in the American democratic process by providing guidance, training and experience in the theory and practice of determining public policy.
-Members enjoy leadership training experiences through the year including bill writing, judicial preparations and the state convention in Jefferson City, that includes a legislative program similar to the Missouri legislature.
+The purpose of the Youth and Government program is to prepare high school students for responsible leadership in the American democratic process by providing guidance, training and experience in the theory and practice of determining public policy.
+Members enjoy leadership training experiences throughout the year including bill writing, judicial preparations and the state convention in Jefferson City, which includes a legislative program similar to the Missouri legislature.
 The local spring Model UN convention allows club members to address and debate real national issues.

 The Pinnacle is a visual and written record of the school year.
-The yearbook staff members work closely as a team through the year to document important and unique school events.
+Yearbook staff members work closely as a team throughout the year to document important and unique school events.
 In the extensive process of creating the yearbook, students acquire important publication skills: photography, writing copy, captioning photos, layout design, desktop publishing, editing and production.
-The head editorial staff’s responsibilities include designing the unifying themes and aesthetic elements as well as managing the section editors and staff.
+The head editorial staff’s responsibilities include designing the unifying themes and aesthetic elements, as well as managing the section editors and staff.
 Production of the Pinnacle requires a significant commitment of time and energy.
 Much of the work is done during students’ free time after school, on weekends and during the month of January.
-Students are encouraged to apply for editorial and staff positions who have completed the visual arts course and who have received a recommendation from their advisers and English teachers.
+Students are encouraged to apply for editorial and staff positions who have completed the visual arts course, and who have received a recommendation from their advisers and English teachers.

 Departmental And Competitive/Performance Groups